luisbazo/DataScientistLuisBazoGarcia/md/DataScienceLuisBazoGarcia.md

 As a conclusion **Decision tree** and **Adaboost** seem to be the best models in terms of **Accuracy** and calibration with the train data that has been provided for this exercise however better results could be obtained with larger datasets.

-For this specific case Decission tree might be the best model as there was no linear relation between features used for training.
-That same reason could have affected negativelly to the linear models performance however sometimes is hard to explain why one model behaves better than the other.
+For this specific case Decision tree, Adaboost or even Radom Forest might be the best models as there was no linear relation between features used for training.
+That same reason could have affected negatively to the linear models performance SVC, LogisticRegresion,etc however sometimes is hard to explain why one model behaves better than the other does.

-As a general recommendation I would keep running the majority of the models unless there is no computing resources enought available to run the models.
+As a general recommendation, I would keep running the majority of the models unless there is no computing resources enough available to run them.